bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 - The forum page [Tips and tricks for Lua scripts](https://obsproject.com/forum/threads/tips-and-tricks-for-lua-scripts.132256)
 - Example scripts delivered with OBS in `[InstallationFolder]/data/obs-plugins/frontend-tools/scripts`

 ## TODO - Questions/information gathered from Discord

 ### General

 - common type conversion in Lua and Python
 - unique identifier for scenes (or sources), bc obs_source_get_id seems to only return scene
-- internationalization
+- internationalization / localization
 - docs for scripting say that we should manually free the properties that we create
 - obs.blog()
-- wondering if there's a way to add extrenal Python library dependencies as part of the imported script, also wondering what's the development loop with scripts — do you need to reimport every time you make a change?
+- wondering if there's a way to add external Python library dependencies as part of the imported script, also wondering what's the development loop with scripts — do you need to reimport every time you make a change?

 For the full flow of starting a script the first time, the order would be: